-Many of our decisions to add things we think we need in our home or will enjoy in life are the cause of additional clutter and stress.
+When we decide to add an item to our home or an event to our calendar, it’s usually because we think we need to, or that that thing will help us enjoy life more.
+If we take an honest look, though, these extras end up being the cause of additional clutter and stress in our lives.
 It’s become almost second nature in our culture to think we are going to enhance our life with something new when inadvertently we have made it more complicated.

-We’ve added more debt by buying things we really didn’t need, we’ve created more clutter, we own more clothes, and we bring in more furniture and toys.
+We’ve added more debt by buying things we really didn’t need.
+We’ve created more clutter.
+We own more clothes to choose between, and we bring in more furniture and toys.
 Then we wonder why we are so disorganized and overwhelmed.

 When I started to realize my own tendency to create and invite too much of what I didn’t even want in my daily life, I decided to make some changes by paying more attention to what was in my home so I could quiet the pace and chaos of life.
 I started being more intentional about my actions and what I invited into my life so I could begin to pare down and simplify.

 What do I do every day that complicates my life?
 What everyday decisions could I make that would make life more simple or some dreaded tasks unnecessary?

 Simplifying your home and life starts with getting better with our decision-making process!
 Here are some basic mindset shifts that will help you simplify your home if taken to heart.

 Five Steps to Simplifying Your Home and Life:

 When you can, don’t go to places that will cause you to buy more stuff to deal with or tempt you with more decisions to make.
 Try consolidating shopping lists and trips so you don’t make multiple visits in a week.
 It’s amazing how much less you buy and how much easier your subsequent decisions are when you spend less time going into stores.